felixichters/rc-bof-ctf/README.md

 The window between the permission check and the write allows you to swap the target file with a symlink to `authorized_keys` in the shared volume.

-**Goal:** Write your SSH public key into the Buffer-Overflow container's `authorized_keys` to gain SSH access.
+Goal: Write your SSH public key into the Buffer-Overflow container's `authorized_keys` to gain SSH access.

-**Flag 1** is in the home directory of the user on the Buffer-Overflow container.
+Flag 1 is in the home directory of the user on the Buffer-Overflow container.

 ## Challenge 2: Stack Buffer Overflow

 Once inside the Buffer-Overflow container, the `admin` binary is vulnerable to a classic stack buffer overflow via `gets()`.
-ASLR is active (cannot be disabled inside Docker), but the binary leaks the buffer address to a hidden file `.leak` on each run.
+ASLR is active, but the binary leaks the buffer address to a hidden file `.leak` on each run.

-**Exploit steps:**
+Exploit steps:

 1. Read the leaked buffer address from `.leak`
 2. Calculate the offset to the return address (`rsp - leak` in GDB)
 3. Build the payload: NOP sled + x86-64 shellcode (`setuid(0)` / `setgid(0)` / `execve("/bin/sh")`) + return address
 4. Send it via pwntools

-**Flag 2** is at `/root`, readable only from a root shell.
+Flag 2 is at `/root`, readable only from a root shell.

 ## Notes